kretmatt/SFR_StockData/README.md

 docker exec --interactive --tty <INSERT CONTAINER NAME FOR kafka-1 SERVICE> kafka-console-consumer --bootstrap-server <INSERT CONTAINER NAME FOR kafka-1 SERVICE>:19092 --topic stocks --from-beginning
 ```

+Our used topics are:
+* stocks: Our producer is sending a stock object that contains a string companyname, int price and a DateTime timestamp.
+The key for the message is the name of the company
+* stocks-table: This topic includes the overall change rate of the stock price as well as the change rate of the last hour and last minute.
+It is saved as a table and then turned back into a stream to send it to the next topic.
+This shows the *Table Stream Duality*.
+* bonds-change: Only the overall change rate is sent to this topic

 ## Analyze how brokers, partitions, replicas & in.sync.replica configuration are related

 Brokers: Kafka can be "distributed" across multiple nodes, also called brokers, to allow for easier scaling and to increase reliability of Kafka itself.
 Multiple brokers working together are often called a Kafka cluster.